Seton Hall University School of Law: History

 On February 5, 1951, Seton Hall University School of Law opened on the old John Marshall Law School site at 40 Journal Square in Jersey City with an entering class of 72 students.
 John Marshall donated its library and assets to Seton Hall with Seton Hall agreeing to maintain and administer the records of John Marshall's graduates.
 The school was also fully accredited by the American Bar Association in the same year of its opening.
 In September 1951, the law school moved from Jersey City to Newark and in 1954, graduated its first class.
 Kathleen M. Boozang became Dean in 2015 succeeding Patrick E. Hobbs.
 Boozang stepped down from her position as dean effective January 1, 2023, at which time Kip Cornwell was named interim dean.
 Ronald Weich became Dean in 2024.

-Seton Hall Law is the law school of Seton Hall University, which is located in South Orange, NJ.
-Seton Hall Law is located in Downtown Newark, NJ.
+Seton Hall Law is the law school of Seton Hall University, which is located in South Orange, New Jersey.
+Seton Hall Law is located in Downtown Newark, New Jersey.
+As of February 22, 2026, Jason I. Galak is the Student Bar Association President.
+For the academic year of 2026-2027, the editor-in-chief of the Seton Hall Law Review is Eliza Schank and the current senior comments editor is Andrew P. Micillo.